BjornMelin/ai-job-scraper/docs/adrs/ADR-007-structured-output-strategy.md

 ### v2.0 - August 18, 2025

-- Updated to use Qwen3-8B-Instruct-2507 model for optimal performance
+- Updated to use Qwen3-4B-Instruct-2507-FP8 as single model for simplified strategy
-- Added Qwen3-14B-Instruct-2507 as backup model
+- Removed multi-model selection complexity in favor of binary local/cloud routing
 - Enhanced error handling with retry mechanisms
-- Added streaming support for real-time processing
+- Optimized for 8K context and FP8 quantization
 - Improved schema caching for performance optimization

 ### v1.0 - August 18, 2025